 14. Move Outdoor Activities To Dusk

 Try to move your outdoor workout for the night, recommends H. James Wedner, MD, of the Washington University School of Medicine if your allergies are severe.
 Not just do many individuals with allergies experience more itching and sneezing in the early morning, trees release pollen at the same time.
-Additionally, ragweed pollen has the tendency to fly most heavily at midday– so stay with end-of-day walks.
+Additionally, ragweed pollen tends to fly most heavily at midday– so stay with end-of-day walks.

 According to this article from Naturopathy Physitians.
 The standard dosage for acute symptom relief is 3 pellets of 30C every 4 hours until symptoms resolve.
 Lower potencies, such as 6X, 6C, 30X, may be given every 2 to 4 hours.
 If the right remedy is chosen, symptoms should improve shortly after the second dose.
 If there is no improvement after 3 doses, a different remedy is given.
-The following remedies have been shown to be effective in acute, symptomatic relief of hay fever or allergies:
+The following remedies are effective in acute, symptomatic relief of hay fever or allergies:

 - Allium cepa – Indicated for bland, non-irritating discharge from eyes; copious, watery, acrid discharge from nose; hoarseness; and feeling better in cool air and open room.

-- Euphrasia – Indicated for symptoms such as copious, watery, acrid discharge from eyes; non-irritating discharge from nose; dry, hard cough; much sneezing; diarrhea; and feeling worse in open air.
+- Euphrasia – Indicated for symptoms such as copious, watery, acrid discharge from eyes; non-irritating discharge from nose; dry, hard cough; much sneezing; diarrhea; and feeling worse in the open air.

 - Natrum muriaticum – Indicated for watery or egg white-like discharges; cold sores; no sense of taste or smell; headaches; and feeling better outside.

-- Nux vomica – Indicated for a runny nose in daytime, then dry nose at night; violent sneezing; nose feels blocked but there is watery nasal discharge through one nostril, and feeling worse outside.
+- Nux vomica – Indicated for a runny nose in the daytime, then dry nose at night; violent sneezing; nose feels blocked but there is watery nasal discharge through one nostril, and feeling worse outside.

 - Wyethia – Indicated for extreme itching in the nose and throat; throat feels swollen; back of the throat is dry and burning, and sensation as if something were in nasal passages.
-Read the full article from the original source here.
+Read the full article from the source here.